 Hot Water Pastry

-- Cut the pork loin into pieces that will fit your inside your Instapot or Dutch Oven.
+- Cut the pork loin into pieces that will fit your inside your Instapot, roasting pan, Dutch Oven or cast-iron skillet.
 Rub all sides with salt and spices, then coat all over with molasses.
 I use a brush and wire rack to let the extra molasses drip onto a sheet pan.
 This can be reserved for later in the recipe.
 You can also use a 1-gallon zip top bag.
 Let the pork cure in the salt, spice, and molasses mixture for 12-24 hours.
 Remove and reserve any leftover marinade for gravy.

 - The next day, heat lard or frying oil in a cast iron skillet.
-If using an Instapot you can use the Brown/Sautee setting on High.
+If using an Instapot you can use the Brown/Saute setting.
 I use my Instapot but still brown meat in the skillet to get a better crust.
 Either way, once the oil is hot, take your sweet time to fry the pork on all sides until deeply caramelized.
 Be cautious since the molasses will burn if left on high heat.
+Remove pork, add sliced onions and caramelize.
+Deglaze the pan with water.

-- Cover up to 3/4 with about 6 cups of water and place in a slow cooker or oven for 3-4 hours, turning occasionally until the meat is shreddable with a fork.
-Better yet, use your Instapot set on 'Meat/Stew' for 45 minutes.
-Reserve the cooking liquid and let everything cool.
+- Cover 3/4 with about 3 cups of water.
+If using a slow cooker or oven, braise for 3-4 hours, turning occasionally until the meat is shreddable with a fork.
+Better yet, use your Instapot set on 'Meat/Stew' for 45 minutes on High Pressure.
+Drain and reserve the cooking liquid.
+Let everything cool.
 Once the meat is cool, shred it by hand and refrigerate until cold.

 - Whisk about 100 mL room temperature cooking liquid with 10g gelatin powder.
-Boil the rest of the reserved cooking liquid with the leftover marinade, or if not enough marinade remains, season with extra molasses and spices to taste.
-Continue to boil until liquid is reduced to about 500 mL (2 cups).
-Pour boiling liquid into gelatin mixture and whisk well to combine.
+Boil the remaining reserved cooking liquid with any leftover molasses marinade.
+Continue to boil until liquid is reduced to about half, and season to taste with more molasses, salt, and/or spices.
+Pour boiling gravy into the gelatin mixture and whisk well to combine.
 Set aside at room temperature.

 - You want to work with the pies while the hot water pastry is still warm, so have the other ingedients ready and grease a muffin tin with some lard beforehand.
 Preheat oven to 375F.
 Bring the water, butter, lard, salt, and fresh sage to a boil.
 In a heat-proof bowl, make a well in the center of the flour and pour in the hot water mixture.
 Mix with a spatula or wooden spoon until cool enough to handle and gently knead into a smooth dough with no lumps.